Mengting (Maggie) Yuan

 MY RESEARCH

-I study the microbiomes of soil, how they respond and feedback to climate change, and their impact on soil, environment, and human health.
+I study the microbiomes of soil, how they respond and feedback to climate change, and their impact on soil functions, the environment, and human health.

 C-MĀIKI SYNERGY